foresterre/cargo-msrv/README.md

             Disable logging

         --no-read-min-edition
-            If provided, the `package.edition` value in the Cargo.toml will not be used to reduce search space.
+            If provided, the 'package.edition' value in the Cargo.toml will not be used to reduce search space.

         --output-format <output_format>
             Output status messages in machine-readable format.
 Machine-readable status updates will be printed in the